Anger vs Rage: Difference and Comparison

 What is Anger?

-Anger is a powerful tool that is built-in humans helps to survive and respond to uncomfortable situations.
-Anger arose when the personal limits are demolished.
+Anger is a powerful tool that built-in humans to help survive and respond to uncomfortable situations.
+Anger arose when the personal limits were demolished.

 A person who experiences anger also experiences changes in the body systems such as blood pressure increases, heartbeat rate increases, become sad or hurt.

-Anger is recognized by facial expressions, change in body language, change in sound, and attitude.
-Different people have different ways to control their anger and shows different expressions of anger such as:
+Anger is recognized by facial expressions, changes in body language, changes in sound, and attitudes.
+Different people have different ways of controlling their anger and show different expressions of anger, such as:

-• Aggressive anger in which the person uses hurtful language threatens to raise his voice and goes legally to demolish others.
+• Aggressive anger is when the person uses hurtful language, threatens to raise his voice and goes legally to demolish others.

-• Silent anger in which the person does not confront or leave the issue without solving it.
-When the person comes to confront the situation becomes worse.
+• Silent anger is when the person does not confront or leave the issue without solving it.
+When the person comes to confront, the situation becomes worse.

-• Suppressed anger in which the person denies the anger due to fear, punishment, and loss of control.
+• Suppressed anger is when the person denies the anger due to fear, punishment, and loss of control.

-Anger is a powerful emotion, and it has to be used carefully to make good changes in the surrounding.
+Anger is a powerful emotion that must be used carefully to make good changes in the surrounding.
 Anger can be controlled by restraining ourselves from speaking, taking time to communicate on the issue, or leaving the place.

 anger